Why might you want to learn how to read tarot cards?

 Contrary to popular belief, tarot isn’t a tool for divination exactly.
 Rather, as Holistic Tarot author and blogger Benebell Wen puts it, it’s a psychological tool.
 Tarot allows us to open up to our intuition and interpret the cards in a way that guides us into our deepest—perhaps even subconscious—thoughts, wishes, and fears.
 According to Brigit Esselmont, another fantastic tarot blogger and podcaster, “you can use [Tarot] to gain instant access to your intuition and your inner source of power and wisdom.”

-Everybody’s going to read the cards just a little bit differently, which is why I think reading Tarot for yourself is the ultimate self-therapy and self-discovery.
+Everybody’s going to read the cards just a little bit differently.
+That’s why reading Tarot for yourself is the ultimate self-therapy and self-discovery.
 Who better to dive into your psyche than you!?

 How do Tarot cards work?